FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 max_iterations <- 10
 ```

 A final set of parameters are used to control and restart processing from a specific spatial point (or high school location).
 To identify which point, users should explore the output folder and identify the number of the csv file saved.
-Advice that AFAC database may consume ~25 GB of RAM just to load into the environment, then the number of cores should be decided wisely to avoid overflow:
+Advice that AFAC database may consume ~25 GB of RAM just to load into the environment, then the number of cores should be decided wisely to avoid a memory overflow:

 ```{r eval=F}
 #cores to use